-Mridula Amin is a Dhaka-born Australian photojournalist and reporter.
+Mridula Amin is an award-winning Dhaka-born Australian photojournalist and reporter.
 Her work focuses on themes of inequality, migration and identity in the Asia-Pacific region.

-Mridula is a staff reporter for the ABC and has worked on investigative teams including Four Corners, Background Briefing and Digital Storytelling Innovations.
-She balances this with an international career in photojournalism.
+Prior to her freelance career, Mridula was a staff reporter for the ABC working across investigative teams including Four Corners, Background Briefing and Digital Storytelling Innovations.
 From 2022-2023 she worked for tech giant Google as a News Lab Teaching Fellow.

-She is a became a member of Oculi, Australia's leading collective of photographers in 2020.
+She became a member of Oculi, Australia's leading collective of photographers in 2020.
 She is a full member of Women Photograph and Diversify Photo.

 Mridula graduated with a Bachelors of Media and Bachelors of Law (BA-Media/L.L.B) from Macquarie University, Sydney in 2018.
 She was admitted to the Supreme Court of New South Wales as a Lawyer in 2018.